 Often the best time to take photos is during golden hour when the sun is lower in the sky or when the skies are overcast but still quite bright.

-That said, it is possible to freeze movement at night with the right kind of lighting – you just need to ensure your light source is bright enough.
+That said, it is possible to freeze movement when you shoot at night with the right kind of lighting – you just need to ensure your light source is bright enough.
 Keep in mind that the brighter the light, the better the camera will freeze the movement of your subject and keep it crisp.

 However, you also need to take into account how fast your subject is moving.
 The faster the movement, the more difficult it will be to freeze the motion, even in bright light.